 One of my best memories is definitely going to Erasmus Bar.
 It’s a student-friendly place when you can drink tasty coffee, beer and drinks.
 C-H-E-A-P!

 Coconut drink from the photo below is my personal favourite.
 As you can see, it was quite huge.
-The price was 12 e but for 4 people was definitely enough, so finally only 3 e per person.
+The price was 12 euros.
+It was definitley enough for four people so finally paid only 3 euros per person.
 The owner and waiters did their best to make this place Erasmus friendly.
-They gave us a notebook in which we could write a song that we would like to hear – from our countries obviously : ).
-Later more people came – not only students but surely a lot of people from all over Europe and the world.
-We’ve met sympathetic Canadian girls and also people from Germany, Brasil, Chile or Greece.
+They gave us a notebook in which we could write a song that we would like to hear – from our countries obviously.
 If you’re looking for a multicultural place rather than something for local people, I truly recommend that place.
 If I were living in Porto, I’d definitely visit that bar a lot!

 What about the nightlife?

-Surely you can find also a nice place where you don’t have to pay.
-It was a street full of nightclubs (and also full of tourists I bet).
-They are obviously smaller but still – worth it.
+Surely you can find also a nice place where you don’t have to pay fpr the entrance.
+In Porto, there is a street full of nightclubs and bars (and also full of tourists I bet).
+They are obviously smaller than the most popular clubs but you can still enjoy the party.

-Coming back (we paid about 16e for Uber – city centre -> airport) was hard as I felt that those 2 and half days wasn’t enough.
+Coming back (we paid about 16 euros for the Uber – city centre -> airport) was hard as I felt that those two and half days wasn’t enough.
 Do I recommend Porto?
 Obviously YES!
 I fell in love in the city and I fell in love in Portugal.
 Sometimes I felt like I’m in some small, alluring to its beauty, town.
-It was when I looked at this smashing views or streets and small houses.
 Porto wasn’t very expensive so if you find cheap tickets – definitely worth visiting.
 It’s hard not to be charmed by this magical city.

 Try some other hashtag or username